farseerfc/farseerfc.github.com/posts/life/msr.en.rst

 Game Mechanisms`` presented with prezi.
 It have many pictures and many transitions.
-But because of it is made by prezi, there are no headers and footers so no page numbers and section titles etc. This is not so convinient in such a official occations because people need to refer to the page number in question session.
+But because of it is made by prezi, there are no headers and footers so no page numbers and section titles etc. This is not so convenient in such a official occasions because people need to refer to the page number in question session.

 There are at lease 6 presents used Apple Keynote.
-It is really difficult to tell the differece between slides made by powerpoints and Keynote.
+It is really difficult to tell the difference between slides made by PowerPoint and Keynote.
 2 of them used the default theme of keynote.

-The rest are using powerpoint.
-Mrs Zhang from Microsoft used powerpoint but her slides looks like beamer very much such as the usage of footer and header and overlays.
-If these are made by powerpoint that will involve many manually operations.
+The rest are using PowerPoint.
+Mrs Zhang from Microsoft used PowerPoint but her slides looks like beamer very much such as the usage of footer and header and overlays.
+If these are made by PowerPoint that will involve many manually operations.

-值得一提的是有一個題目爲``Green Mining: A Methodology of Relating Software Change to Power Consumption''的人的slide全是``劣質''的手繪漫畫， 效果意外地好，很低碳很環保很綠色很可愛。具體效果可以參考下面的動畫，雖然
-現場看到的不是一個版本：
+It is worth to mention that the slides of a study with title ``Green
+Mining: A Methodology of Relating Software Change to Power Consumption`` are all ``badly`` drawn hand paintings.
+The effect of these slide are well received, they are green and clean and cute.
+You can refer to the following animation for the effect but it is not exactly the same version with what we saw :

 http://softwareprocess.es/a/greenmining-presentatation-at-queens-20120522.ogv

-微軟是個腹黑娘！
+Microsoft is MEANING
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-嘛雖然這也不是什麼新聞了。MSR2012的Mining Challenge的贊助商是微軟，管理
-組織者來自微軟研究院，獎品是Xbox和Kinect。然後今年的題目是：
+It is not a news.
+But Microsoft is the sponsor of Mining Challenge, and
+the prize of this challenge will be Xbox and Kinect and the topic of
+this year is:

 ::

         Mining Android Bug

-我看到了微軟滿滿的怨氣……
+I see what you are doing there Microsoft ......